 Nicole tearfully told GNN about one of the most poignant moments of her sometimes rough entrepreneurial journey.
 She got a note from a woman whose doctors had run out of ideas about what to do for her debilitating cramps.
 They were preparing to give her a hysterectomy until she discovered GoPatch could relieve the pain and, as Nicole phrased it, “she got to keep her lady parts.”

 The product, which was granted a U.S. patent, contains no known allergens, and is free of corn, soy, wheat, and yeast.
 It is latex-free with an adhesive that can secure the patch discreetly under the clothes for up to twelve hours and is waterproof.
-Each pack of five currently costs $29.95, but she offered GNN readers a $5 discount on every package for a limited time.
+Each pack of five currently costs $29.95.
 Just order on their website (and get free shipping in the continental US).

 You can read ingredient labels at TheGoPatch.com, which include warnings for pregnant or nursing mothers (and kids under the age of 4) to consult a doctor before use.